 Kakapo breed in summer and autumn, but only in years of good fruit abundance.
 On islands in southern New Zealand they breed when the rimu trees fruit, which is once every 2 to 4 years.
 Elsewhere in New Zealand they probably nested when southern beech seeded, but the triggers for breeding in some northern places, including Little Barrier Island, are unknown.

 Kakapo are lek breeders.
 Males call from track-and-bowl systems to attract females for mating.
 Males play no part in incubation or chick-rearing.
 The nests are on or under the ground in natural cavities or under dense vegetation.
-The 1-4 eggs laid in a shallow depression in the soil or rotten wood, which is repeatedly turned-over before and during incubation.
+The 1-4 eggs are laid in a shallow depression in the soil or rotten wood, which is repeatedly turned-over before and during incubation.

 Behaviour and ecology